Skip to the content.

 ✋ Hi!

-I am Max, and I am a first-year Economics PhD student at the Vienna University of Economics and Business (WU Vienna).
+I am Max, and I am a second-year Economics PhD student at the Vienna University of Economics and Business (WU Vienna).

 📝 Research

 Abstract: Mining operations in Africa are expanding rapidly, creating negative externalities that remain poorly understood.
-In this paper, we provide causal evidence for the impact of water pollution from mines on vegetation and agriculture across the continent.
-We exploit a natural experiment, where mines cause a discontinuity in water pollution along river networks, comparing vegetation health in upstream and downstream locations.
-We find that mines significantly reduce peak vegetation indices downstream by 1.3–1.5%, and impair the productivity of over 74,000 km² of croplands.
-Impacts may reach farther downstream, and are particularly strong in fertile regions and areas where gold mining predominates.
-Our findings highlight substantial externalities of mining and an urgent need for enhanced regulation and oversight to mitigate and monitor them.
+In this paper, we provide causal evidence for the impact of water pollution from mines on downstream vegetation and agriculture across the continent.
+We exploit a natural experiment, where mines cause a discontinuity in water pollution along river networks, to compare vegetation health in upstream and downstream locations.
+We find that mines significantly reduce peak vegetation downstream by 1.3–1.5%, impairing the productivity of over 74,000 km² of croplands.
+These reductions correspond to annual losses of 91,000–205,000 tons of cereal crops in the immediate vicinity alone, with particularly severe effects in fertile regions and areas where gold mining predominates.
+Our findings highlight substantial externalities of mining and demonstrate an urgent need for oversight and regulation.

 👨🏫 Teaching